datta-TG/Contour/README.md

 # Install Contour in IBM Cloud

 ## Pre-requisites

 You must have an account created in IBM Cloud.
 The account needs to be either be *Pay-As-You-Go* or *Subscription*.
 Click [here](https://cloud.ibm.com/docs/account?topic=account-accounts "here") to read more.
 If you have a Lite account, you can upgrade it.
 Click [here](https://cloud.ibm.com/docs/account?topic=account-account-getting-started#account-gs-upgrade "here") to learn how to upgrade.

 ## Step 1: Provision Kubernetes Cluster

-* Click on the search section at the top of the main page, type Kubernetes and then choose Kurbenetes cluster.
+* Click on the search section at the top of the main page, type Kubernetes, and then choose Kubernetes cluster.

 ![](Kubernetes1.PNG)